iotaledger/hierarchies/hierarchies-rs/examples/README.md

 ### Trust Delegation

-- **Accreditation to Attest**: Granting rights to provide attestations for specific statements
+- **Accreditation to Attest**: Granting rights to provide attestations for specific properties
 - **Accreditation to Accredit**: Delegating the ability to grant attestation rights to others
 - **Hierarchical Structure**: Creating multi-level trust chains

 ### Validation and Verification

-- **Statement Validation**: Verifying if entities can attest to specific properties
+- **Properties Validation**: Verifying if entities can attest to specific properties
 - **Trust Chain Verification**: Validating the complete chain of authority
 - **On-chain vs Off-chain**: Choosing appropriate validation methods for performance